CSV Writer

 Don't write column headers if file exists

 If checked, the column headers will not be written when the output is appended to the already existing output file.
-This is particularly useful when the CSV Writer is used in a loop to report results.
-This option is ignored when the column header is not written anyway or the file append option is unchecked (see below).
+This is particularly useful when the CSV Writer is used in a loop to report the results of each iteration.

 If checked, the RowIDs will be added to the output, as first item in each line.

-No data item is placed between quotation marks.
-You should specify a replacement pattern for the data separator, if it occurs in the data item.
+• Never: No data item is placed between quotation marks.
+You should specify a replacement pattern for the column delimiter, if it occurs in the data item.

 Replace column separator with

-Here you can enter a character that is used as decimal separator for floating point numbers.
-It replaces the default character '.' then.
+Specify a character that is used as decimal separator for floating point numbers.

-Use scientific format for very large and very small values
+Use scientific format for very large and very small numbers

 Check this if you want very large and very small floating point numbers to be written in scientific notation (e.g., 1.0E9 instead of 1,000,000,000).

-Append .0 suffix for decimal values without fractions
+Append .0 suffix for decimal numbers without fractions

 Check this if you want to write every decimal value with .0 suffix even though the value doesn't contain any fractional part. (e.g., the value 12 will be written as 12.0 if it is coming from a decimal column).
 Use with caution as this could lead to unnecessary increase of the file size.
 This doesn't affect the way to write values from integer columns.
 The option is ignored if we are using a scientific format.